petiaccja/Mathter/README.md

 M.SetTranslation(10, 10, 10);
 Vector<float, 3> v_transformed1 = (v | 1)*M;
 ```
 Notice we had to append a one to the vector to apply the translation.
-Since this is not necesserily efficient and nice, I might add implicit extension to vector-matrix multiplication.
+If you leave it off, it is automatically appended during multiplication.

 The other way around:
 ```c++